-In advance of a more full report I can state that, to my personal knowledge, cholera was conveyed from New Orleans and Memphis by steamboats to Louisville and Cincinnati.
-The Health officer of Evansville also reports that the first three cases or more were landed there from steamboats from below; the same has happened at St.
+In advance of a more full report I can state In advance of a more full report 1 can state that, to my personal knowledge, cholera was conveyed from New Orleans and Memphis by steamboats to Louisville and Cincinnati.
+The Health officer of Evansville also reports that the first three cases or more were landed there from steamboats from below; the same has happened at St. Louis.

-I also have very positive information that cases were brought by railroad to Nashville and died there In Gallatin, Woodburn, and Bowling Green, the first cases, sometimes three in number, were imported ones.
+I also have very positive information that cases were brought by railroad to Nashville and died the first cases, sometimes three interest imported ones.